Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

-What do I need to know about rhinoplasty?
+What do I need to know about a rhinoplasty?

 Rhinoplasty is surgery to repair or reshape your nose.

-- You may have general anesthesia and be asleep during surgery.
-You may have local anesthesia and be sedated but awake during surgery.
-With an open procedure, incisions will be made on your nose and around your nostrils.
-With a closed procedure, incisions will be made inside your nose.
+- Incisions may be made on your nose and around your nostrils (open procedure).
+You may instead have incisions inside your nose (closed procedure).
 You may also have incisions through your septum.
 The septum is the wall of tissue inside your nose that separates your nostrils.

 What are the risks of rhinoplasty?